New video appears to show Mesa police punching, mocking bleeding suspect

 Police video that Conde’s attorney, Bret Royle, said he obtained through the court process appears to at one point show an officer punching Conde and swearing at him while Conde is on the ground.
 At another point in the video, in a hospital room, an officer says "aww" to the bloodied Conde and tells him, "You gotta be a man, man.
 Man up."

-But in this case, Batista said, the new video, parts of which aired on NBC affiliate KPNX of Phoenix Wednesday evening, "does not tell the full story concerning this arrest."
+But in this case, Batista said of the new video, parts of which aired on NBC affiliate KPNX of Phoenix Wednesday evening: "Simply put, the tape released yesterday by media outlets does not tell the full story concerning this arrest."

-Royle said he released the video after initially inquiring to AZCentral.com, which is affiliated with the station and the Arizona Republic newspaper, about the May cases to see if there was any overlap with Conde's arrest.
+Royle said he released the video after initially inquiring to AZCentral.com, which is affiliated with The Arizona Republic newspaper, about the May cases to see if there was any overlap with Conde's arrest.

 The arrest report says police discovered bags of cocaine in Conde's sock.
 It says he was combative with officers during the arrest, and tried to run out of his hospital room.

-Note: CORRECTION (June 15, 2018, 5:48 p.m.
-ET): An earlier version of this article misstated Robert Johnson's age.
-He is 35, not 33.
-It also gave an outdated reference to KPNX's relationship with AZCentral.com.
-Their affiliation ended in 2015.